Augustin-FL/building-pfsense-iso-from-source/README.md

 First, start a screen on your build server, using command ```screen -S build```.
 You may leave this screen using ctrl+A then D, and you may enter this screen again using command ```screen -r build```.
 The purpose of the screen is to keep your work running if you disconnect from the build server.

 ### Setup Jails
 Execute the command ```./build.sh --setup-poudriere```.
 This will setup the environment and create the FreeBSD jail necessary for your build.
 You can then leave the screen and `tail -f logs/poudriere.log` to check what's going on.
-Expect the command to run for ~half hour.
+Expect the command to run for ~1 hour.

 If something goes wrong:
 - You may add `set -x` at the beginning of `build.sh` to debug what's happening in there.